kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

   for next summer.
 It's also a better simulation of what working on real production code is like, and is a stronger contribution than random open-source pull requests because we will be interacting with a database and that sort of thing.
+- I want to help Ed and really enjoyed the Rust open-source contributions, but I really need to just focus.
+  Only work that either relates to what I'll be doing over summer, Haskell learning, or grad school stuff until I get into a school.
+Period.
 - I've also been doing Haskell katas every morning, but after this month, I'll dive back into just working on Haskell and building things with Haskell.
 - I'm also organizing myself for grad school.
 That's taking up a lot of time and I've had